 What about your local newspaper?
 Do they sell advertorial space?
 It’s a relatively inexpensive way to get known quickly.

-Are you books being promoted on high traffic websites that specialise in book promotion?
+Are your books being promoted on high-traffic websites that specialize in book promotion?

 There are many, and prices vary, but look for ones that give you the most exposure for the price.

-And one last idea.
-Have you thought about being a contributor to Huffington Post?
+And here is one last idea.
+Have you thought about being a contributor to Huffington Post or Forbes?